cpchalk/gpcheckx/README.md

-build a word acceptor that accepts prefixed reduced words, costruct an fsa that recognises 'fellow travellor' lhs=rhs equations , derive nee lhs=rhs equations from which new word differences can be calculated.
+build a word acceptor that accepts prefixed reduced words, costruct an fsa that recognises 'fellow travellor' lhs=rhs equations , derive new lhs=rhs equations from which new word differences can be calculated.

 -m